Scruffydrew/Forza-Horizon-5-Auction-House-Sniper/README.md

 # Forza-Horizon-5-Auction-House-Sniper
+Please note that this bot does not bid on the cars on the auction house but instead buys out the car, in addition this bot does not garentee the successful purchase of a car from the auction house nor does it garentee a successful wining buyout of a car, it simply just allows you to try and snipe cars while you are not at your computer.

-Before running this program, you need to know that the only way to stop the program is to either close the console or to end it in task manager, it will also continuously snipe cars for you so can leave it over night and potentially come back to multiple purchases of cars.
+**The only way to stop the program is to either close the console or to end it in task manager, it will also continuously snipe cars for you so can leave it over night and potentially come back to multiple purchases of cars.**

 Before launching the application you need to setup a few things, don't worry this isnt anything substantial, but you will need to do this each time you run the program.